Dear Broken, Unfaithful Man,

 So many say after the kind of betrayal you’ve committed, your wife should never, ever, in a million years, ever let you back into her heart, life or bed.
 For the life of me, I don’t know how she could.

-But, Broken Man, I hope with all hope that she can.
+But, Broken, Unfaithful Man, I hope with all hope that she can.

 God created the family, and the marriage bed, to be undefiled.
 Same as anything else, we humans are good at messing up what He designed to be pure.
 But, just like everything else we mess up, He can fix it.
-It is amazing to me, mind-blowing even, but He can fix it.
+It is amazing, mind-blowing even, but He can fix it.

-I have witnessed personally, with friends and acquaintances and people around me, the power of God working in and healing marriages that were torn up by the destruction of infidelity and adultery.
+I have witnessed personally, with friends and acquaintances and people around me, the power of God working in and healing marriages.
+These were marriages that were torn apart by the wicked claws of infidelity and adultery.
 You’ve committed a horrible sin against the woman you promised forever to.
 You broke her heart, her home, her spirit, her life.
 But, with a commitment from you to do a couple things, I totally believe He can save yours too.

 Broken, Unfaithful Man…